spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 own set of issues, this all stems from users (me included) not wanting to have to install another binary for Git.

-I have tried several variants when it comes to using Git with VSCode and the path of least resistance was biting the bullet and installing that additional binary, there's an overhead with having to maintain and configure SSH keys for both Windows and WSL Git but it's a one time setup.
+I have tried several variants when it comes to using Git with VS Code and the path of least resistance was biting the bullet and installing that additional binary, there's an overhead with having to maintain and configure SSH keys for both Windows and WSL Git but it's a one time setup.

-Until the VSCode team incorporate [WSLGit] into VSCode I think this is the best option.
+Until the VS Code team incorporate [WSLGit] into VS Code I think this is the best option.

 Install from [git-scm.com] the link will start downloading the install